 Youth suicide is a sensitive subject that can be hard to talk about, especially for people with little mental health training.
-And if the educators in your schools are like others across the country, they wouldn’t consider themselves experts on mental health, much less suicide prevention.
-However, with the sobering statistic from the National Alliance on Mental Illness (NAMI) that suicide is the second-leading cause of death for people ages 10–34, in addition to the profound impacts of the COVID-19 pandemic on mental health, it’s more important than ever for school administrators to implement suicide awareness and prevention strategies for students.
+And if the educators in your schools are like others across the country, they wouldn’t consider themselves experts on mental health, much less suicide prevention for schools.
+However, with the sobering statistic from the National Alliance on Mental Illness (NAMI) that suicide is the second-leading cause of death for people ages 10–34.
+It’s more important than ever for school administrators to implement suicide awareness and prevention strategies for students.

 Where Do We Go From Here?

-As we move into the post-COVID world and students and teachers return to the classroom, they may feel overwhelmed at the thought of having to catch up after what some consider a lost year of learning.
-And this only adds to their mental stress, as they may be grieving loved ones lost to COVID and coping with other profound changes caused by the pandemic.
 According to Dr. Scott Poland, a professor at the College of Psychology and director of the Suicide and Violence Prevention Office at Nova Southeastern University, it is imperative that school administrators balance academia with mental health learning.
-Doing so can provide the support that is needed to prevent student self-harm and suicide.
-Here are some strategies to consider:
+Doing so can provide students the support that is needed and is the key to suicide prevention for schools.
+Here are five strategies to consider.

 Invest in Mental Health Training for Faculty